Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-AreaSearch reports that Rochedale had a median taxpayer income of $56,179 and an average income of $77,038 in the financial year 2023.
-Nationally, these figures were $58,236 and $72,799 respectively for Greater Brisbane.
-By September 2025, estimated median and average incomes are approximately $61,746 and $84,672 based on a 9.91% Wage Price Index growth since financial year 2023.
-The 2021 Census places Rochedale's household, family, and personal incomes between the 76th and 90th percentiles nationally.
-Income analysis shows that 32.1% of Rochedale residents earn between $1,500 - 2,999 weekly (3,209 individuals), similar to the regional figure of 33.3%.
-Notably, 40.0% of the district earns over $3,000 per week.
-High housing costs consume 18.4% of income, but strong earnings place disposable income at the 87th percentile nationally.
-The area's SEIFA income ranking places it in the 9th decile.
+In AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, Rochedale had a median income among taxpayers of $56,179 and an average income of $77,038.
+These figures are higher than the national averages of $58,236 and $72,799 respectively for Greater Brisbane.
+Based on Wage Price Index growth of 9.91% from financial year ended June 2023 to September 2025, estimated median income is approximately $61,746 and average income is around $84,672.
+According to the Census conducted in August 2021, incomes in Rochedale rank highly nationally, between the 76th and 90th percentiles for household, family, and personal incomes.
+Income analysis shows that 32.1% of individuals earn between $1,500 and $2,999 weekly, similar to the regional average of 33.3%.
+Notably, 40.0% of residents earn over $3,000 per week, indicating significant affluence in the area.
+However, high housing costs consume 18.4% of income.
+Despite this, disposable income ranks at the 87th percentile nationally, and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income